Find Full Text of Citation

 Use to find full text online articles.

-When you have a citation to an article, complete the Citation Linker form with as much information as you have from the citation.
-Then, click Find It.
+When you have a citation to an article, try the Find Article by Title search.
+If unsuccessful, complete the Find Article by Citation form with as much information as you have for the most comprehensive search.
 The displayed results will lead to online full text versions of the article, if available in the Harvard Library.
-In addition, a link to HOLLIS will display so that any available print holdings in the Harvard Library can be located.
-Note that if full text online versions are not available, you may be automatically directed to HOLLIS to check for print availability.
+In addition, a link to HOLLIS+ will display so that any available print holdings in the Harvard Library can be located.
+Note that if full text online versions are not available, you may be automatically directed to HOLLIS+ to check for print availability.

 Use to find journals.

-Enter a journal name in the Citation Linker form.
-Then, click Find It.
-The displayed results will provide links to any online versions of the journal as well as a link to HOLLIS that will display any additional print holdings in the Harvard Library.
+Enter a journal name in the form.
+Then, click Search.
+The displayed results will provide links to any online versions of the journal as well as a link to HOLLIS+ that will display any additional print holdings in the Harvard Library.

 Browser-Based Search Plugin